-The option to import a certificate from a CA is available in the TRITON Manager Email module console.
+The option to import a certificate from a CA is available in the Security Manager Email Security module.
 Importing a third-party certificate overwrites an existing certificate.

 Import a new certificate as follows:

-1. Open a command prompt on the TRITON Manager server and run the following command to create a .pfx file that contains your certificate and key:
+- Open a command prompt on the Security Manager server and run the following command to create a .pfx file that contains your certificate and key: - C:\Program Files (x86)\Websense\EIP Infra\apache\bin> openssl pkcs12 -export inkey certificate.key -in [certificate file] -out certificate.pfx - 2) When prompted, enter your private key password and set a password for the .pfx file using only alphanumeric characters. - On the page Settings > Inbound/Outbound > TLS Certificate, click Import.
+A confirmation dialog box displays.

-'''

-C:\Program Files (x86)\Websense\ElP Infra\apache\bin>

-openssl pkcs12 - export - inkey certificate.key - in

-[certificate file] - out certificate.pfx

-'''

-- 2. When prompted, enter your private key password and set a password for the .pfx file using only alphanumeric characters. - 3.
-On the Settings > Inbound/Outbound > TLS Certificate page, click Import. - 4.
-Click Yes in the confirmation dialog box.
-An Import Certificate area appears below the Import button. - 5.
-Use Browse to navigate to your third-party certificate (.pfx) file.
-When you select the file, its filename appears in the Certificate file field. - 6.
-Enter the password you specified in your CSR (maximum length is 100 characters). - 7.
-Click OK.
+- 4) In the confirmation dialog box, click Yes.
+An Import Certificate area appears below the Import button. - 5) Use Browse to navigate to your third-party certificate (.pfx) file.
+When you select the file, its filename appears in the Certificate file field. - Enter the password you specified in your CSR.
+The maximum length is 100 characters. - 7) Click OK.